 Turn heat up to high.
 Add beef and cook, breaking it up as you go, until browned.

 Add flour and mix in.
-Add tomato paste, broth, red wine, bouillon cube, Worcestershire sauce, thyme and bay leaves.
+Add tomato paste, broth, red wine, bouillon cube, Worcestershire sauce, thyme, bay leaves, salt and pepper.

 Cook potatoes in boiling water for 15 minutes or until soft.
 Drain then return to pot on turned off stove.
 Shake briefly and allow to steam dry for 30 seconds or so (Note 3).

-Add butter and mash until melted, then add milk and salt (+ optional nutmeg).
+Add butter and mash until melted, then add milk and salt.
 Mash until smooth.

-Spread onto pie, use a fork to rough up the surface (rougher surface = more golden bits), drizzle with olive oil.
+Spread onto pie, use a fork to rough up the surface (rougher surface = more golden bits).
+Sprinkle with paremsan, drizzle with butter (or skip this and just drizzle with olive oil)

 Bake for 25 - 30 minutes or until golden on top and bubbling on the edges.
 Stick a knife into the middle to ensure it is piping hot.